 extremely helpful for these headquarters-based inspection efforts.
 Like all NRC team inspections, contractor-supported team inspections are led by an NRC team leader having inspection authority and responsibility.
 There is no delegation of NRC inspection authority or responsibilities to a contractor.

 06.06 Inspection Language Services.
-Translators and/or interpreters will be used as necessary to ensure that the of foreign language documents or communication with foreign language speakers does not degrade the quality of the inspection.
+Translators and/or interpreters will be used as necessary to ensure that the use of foreign language documents or communication with foreign language speakers does not degrade the quality of the inspection.
 Considerations include host country language, language proficiency of the NRC inspection team, and participation of the regulatory authority of the host country.
 These services should be arranged through the Office of International Programs as early as practicable in the planning of the inspection.
-Interpreter services to support the inspection team will be provided by the local US Embassy or the Interpreting Division of Language Services of the US State Department.
+Interpreter services to support the inspection team will be provided by the local U.S. Embassy or the Interpreting Division of Language Services of the U.S. State Department.
 All document translations will be done in accordance with Management Directive 3.12, “Handling and Disposition of Foreign Documents and Translations.”

 06.07 General Inspection Process.
 For each inspection, the inspector should implement the process described below for pre-inspection activities, onsite inspection activities, and post-inspection activities.
 The inspection procedures listed in Attachment 1 provide more specific guidance for onsite inspection activities.